inducer/fast-alg-ie-notes/README.md

 for potential computation and mathematics for the solution of partial differential equations via boundary integral equation methods.

+**NOTE:** The notes are still missing a few figures that were removed due to licensing concerns.
+Those will be added in the next few weeks.

 Originally developed for [CS98APK](https://relate.cs.illinois.edu/course/cs598apk-f22/) in the [Department of Computer Science](https://cs.illinois.edu/) at the [University of Illinois](https://illinois.edu/).